factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 weight = 100015
 +++

+## Upgrading to 0.4.0

+*Please make sure you followed the migration guide if your current version is <0.3.10.*

+#### Building

+* Java11 runtime is required for building and running the server
+* lombok val is disallowed by configuration

+    Please use Java11's final var instead.

+#### Server

+* Java11 runtime is required for building and running the server

+* Default Postgres version shifted from 9.6 to 11.5

+  While there is no indication that FactCast won't run on 9.x or 10.x we test against 11 now, (as 14 already is around the corner)

+* Property namespace for the store has been changed from `org.factcast.store.pg` to `org.factcast.store`.

+  While 0.4.0 still supports
+the older namespace, it is deprecated and should be migrated asap.
+Note that new properties are only added to the new namespace, so please adjust your projects accordingly.

+* Note that the default catchup strategy was changed from PAGED or TMPPAGED to FETCHING.
+Make sure your postgres does not timeout connections.

+#### Client

+* The Subscription default for 'maxBatchDelayInMs' changed from **0**msec to **10**msec

+  We feel like this is a good compromise between reducing the server load and minimizing latency.
+If you absolutely need minimum latency, you can still set it to 0 on a per-subscription basis.

+* The default for `factcast.grpc.client.catchup-batchsize` is set to **50**.

+    If, for some weird reason, you don't want the transfer to be batched, you can set this down to 1 again.

+* The default for `factcast.grpc.client.id` is `${spring.application.name}`

+    The id is used for logging purposes on the server.

 ## Upgrading to 0.3.10

 0.3.10 changes the namespaces of the metrics.
 Also some metric names have